 An unexpected withdrawal due to sickness or injury can mean significant financial consequences for families.
 Wake Forest offers an elective tuition insurance program through A.W.G.
 Dewar, Inc., that will help minimize financial loss if a student suffers a serious illness or accident and must withdraw before the end of a semester.
 This plan extends and enhances the University's published refund policy.
 The last day to purchase this plan is the day before the first day of classes.
-This plan must be renewed each semester.
 Please see our website for further details.